 Access to online course instruction from LinkedIn Learning (formerly Lynda.com) is free with a New York Public Library card.
 Learn more here.

-Additionally, access to the virtual databases and other digital resources through the O'Malley Library at the College is open to current students and recent graduates with a JasperNet ID.
+Additionally, access to the virtual databases and other digital resources through the O'Malley Library at the University is open to current students and recent graduates with a JasperNet ID.
 Visit the library's website here

 Staying Focused and Connected

 Remaining persistent in applying for potential job opportunities can feel challenging, especially during the pandemic.
-Remain connected to your fellow Jaspers by joining the Manhattan College alumni and the Manhattan College Career Development Networking groups on LinkedIn.
+Remain connected to your fellow Jaspers by joining the Manhattan University alumni and the Manhattan University Career Development Networking groups on LinkedIn.
 Your former classmates also can be great sources of solidarity — they know what you're going through, and that it isn't easy.
 Below, members of the class of 2020 reflect candidly upon their experiences from the past year and share advice for the present moment.

 • Mike Hackett ’20